g-pechorin/pure-gen/fud14.pure-gen.sbt/REFERENCE.md

 ### Mary

-The "Mary" component contains the functionality for the text-to-speech system.
+The "Mary" component contains the functionality of the text-to-speech system.
 At present, it is *just* [the MaryTTS system](https://github.com/marytts/marytts) which functions in a "live" manner to play audio as quickly as possible.

 ```